 Dog calming products are a wonderful way for us to help relieve our pets’ anxieties and assure them of a safe and happy home environment no matter what.

 But never lose sight of the fact that your dog looks to you for most everything and when you are anxious, he picks up on that.
 The single most effective thing you can do to ease your dog’s anxiety is to be calm and serene yourself.
 If you can approach life with humor and a “that’s O.K., we can handle that” attitude, so will your dog!

-Thank you for reading my stuff and please leave any comments, questions, rants, or observations below in the comment section!
+Thank you for visiting and reading.
+Please do leave any comments, questions, or observations below in the comment section!